IdentityPython/idpy-oidc/doc/client/config.rst

 can also think Client (in the OAuth2 sense).

-The configuration parameters fall into 2 groups, one with basic information that are independent of which OpenID Provider (OP) that RP
+The configuration parameters fall into 2 groups, one with basic information that comes with being a web services and is independent of which type of clien you want and who it is going to talk to.

 General configuration parameters
 --------------------------------